English Vowels

 About English Vowels

 English has a much larger set of vowel sounds than many other languages, which can make them challenging to learn.
 Vowels are generally divided into "short" and "long" sounds, though this terminology is a simplification.
 Understanding and producing these sounds correctly is essential for clear pronunciation.
+Click on any vowel sound below to see detailed pronunciation guides, mouth position diagrams, and practice examples.

 Long E (ee in feet)